strawnfaye/eth-private-net/README_SD.md

 ### Run the bash script

-This script connects the three nodes, starts bob's miner, and then performs a series of transactions from multiple senders in parallel.
+This script connects the five nodes, starts bob's miner, and then performs a series of transactions from multiple senders to multiple receivers. in parallel.

 ```